 This blood is the second most frequently occurring blood type.
 Thirty-four of every 100 people have A+.

 A-, B+, B-

-Less than 10 percent of the population have these rare blood types.
+These are rare blood types and less than 10 percent of the population have this blood type.

 Facts About Blood